AllenInstitute/ecephys_spike_sorting/README.md

 https://github.com/AllenInstitute/ecephys_spike_sorting

-Modules for spike-sorting Allen Institute Neuropixels data
+Modules for spike-sorting Allen Institute Neuropixels data.
+These modules take data saved by the [Open Ephys GUI](https://github.com/open-ephys/plugin-gui) and prepare it for spike sorting by [Kilosort2](https://github.com/MouseLand/Kilosort2).
+Following the spike-sorting step (using the [kilosort helper](ecephys_spike_sorting/modules/kilosort_helper/README.md) module), we clean up the outputs and calculate mean waveforms and quality metrics for each unit.

+This code is still under development, and we welcome feedback about any step in the pipeline.

+Further documentation can be found in each module's README file.

 ## Modules